RepoDevil/Himitsu-Website/src/en/getting-started/index.md

 ::: tabs

 @tab External repositories
 External repositories add additional sources to **Himitsu**.
-You can add external repositories by going to ``Settings -> Extensions`` and tapping the **github icon**.
+You can add external repositories by clicking the icon in the top right and selecting `Settings => Extensions` and tapping **Add [Type] Repo** for the repo type (Anime, Manga, or Novels).

-Once there, you can add repositories by inputing URLs ending with `index.min.json`.
+Once there, you can add repositories by inputting the repository URLs ending with `index.min.json`.

 ::: caution
-Himitsu will not provide resources for any unofficial repositories.
+Himitsu will not provide any support for unofficial repositories.
 Beware that any third-party repositories or extensions will have full access to the app and may contain malware.
+::: note

-Once you've added a repository, it will automatically refresh
+Once you've added a repository, it will automatically refresh.

-You can now tap the download button next to extensions to install them.
+*You can now tap the download button next to extensions to install them.*
 @tab Manual extensions

 Extensions can be manually installed through `.apk` files.

 ::: caution
-Himitsu will not provide resources for any unofficial extensions.
+Himitsu will not provide any support for unofficial extensions.
 Beware that any third-party repositories or extensions will have full access to the app and may contain malware.
 :::

 ## Additional setup

+### Home UI navigation

+- Open the quick settings dialog by clicking the top right icon on the home screen
+- Long pressing the top right icon on the home screen opens the notification page
+- Long pressing the avatar in the dialog will display / hide incognito and client mode
+- Long pressing the notification icon in the dialog will open the activities page
+- Clicking the notification icon in the dialog will open the notification page
+- The inbox icon on the notifications page will also open the activities page
+- AI recommendations (Sprout) and AniList Forums can be disabled in `UI Settings`

 ### Series search options